Discovering Employment Services with Spinal Cord Injury Ontario

 It was useful to learn that you don’t have to disclose your disability in an interview if you don’t feel like it, and by law, employers are not allowed to ask you about it.
 That way, you can just focus on your skills and what you bring to the job, which is what you ultimately want to focus on during an interview, just like any other candidate.
 The only time you need to say anything is if you require any accommodations at work to make your job easier for you to do, and that usually comes up after you’ve been hired.

-After I completed a few workshops, I started working with my Employment Counsellor, Lubna Aslam, and my Job Developer, Errol Cyrus.
-While working with Lubna and Errol, I started to update my skills on topics such as, strategies on how to job search online, formatting your resume, how to prepare for a job fair and networking.
+After I completed a few workshops, I started working with my Employment Counsellor and my Job Developer.
+While working with them, I started to update my skills on topics such as, strategies on how to job search online, formatting your resume, how to prepare for a job fair and networking.

-It has been an interesting experience being a client of SCIO’s Employment Services program, and I look forward to learning more things as I continue to be a client with Spinal Cord Injury Ontario.
+It has been an interesting experience being a client of SCIO’s Employment Services program, and I look forward to learning more things.